Sadathossain/auctionBridgeScorekeeper/Readme.md

 * Small slam is worth 50 points (12 tricks); Grand slam is worth 100 points (Full Rubber).

-* Honours are scored as follows:
+# Honours

+---

 * For any suite 10 to Ace will be treated as Honours and Aces for Notrumps.

-* Among the bidder hands who hold more than three Honours card, will count as 20 each.
+* Who hold more than three Honours card, will count as 20 each.
 Otherwise it will value 10 each.
 For Notrumps equally distributed
   Honours will be treated as tie.

+# Total

+---

+* Each round will total gameplay and honours points.